MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Target Selection

 \subsubsection{Dark Time Survey}

 We assume that the CSST photometry will support the selection of dark-time targets for MUST, which will mainly include the LBG at $2.2<z<5.0$.
 The right panel of Figure~\ref{fig:MUST_Survey_design} shows a preliminary observing pattern, where each pointing corresponds to the 5\,deg$^2$ effective FoV of MUST.
-Given the latitude of the Lenghu site, MUST cannot access the full CSST footprint.
+Given the Lenghu site's latitude, MUST cannot access the full CSST footprint.
 Assuming a maximum airmass of 1.5 ($\sim$40$^{\circ}$ above the horizon) for observation, we restrict the footprint to declinations above $-10^{\circ}$.
 Surveying 11,000\,deg$^{2}$, or 3,000 pointings with a minimal overlap for a continuous coverage, and adopting an average exposure time of 2.5 hours per target, this requires a total of 750 effective dark nights, with an average of 10 observing hours per night.
 Assuming a 70\% clear-night fraction and 35\% dark-time availability per year that accounts for an 80\% survey efficiency, this corresponds to an 8.5-year observing program.
-In total, this dark-time survey is expected to produce 30 million redshift measurements, assuming an overall 70\% redshift measurement efficiency.
+In total, this dark-time survey is expected to produce $\sim 20$ million redshift measurements under the more optimistic high-redshift target-selection scenario, assuming an overall redshift-measurement efficiency of 70\%.